Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 drwxr-xr-x   5 root root  360 Oct 15 20:19 dev
 ```

-The Apache http image we are using is based on a Debian base image.
+The `Apache httpd` image we are using is based on a Debian base image.
 This means it has a filesystem similar to what we would expect from the Debian Linux distribution.
-It contains all the necessary files and folders which would be expected by the Apache webserver to run correctly.
+It contains all the necessary files and folders which would be expected by the Apache webserver to function correctly.

-Also, if we take another look at the output of the `docker pull` command, we can see that a bunch of layers are downloaded.
-Moreover, some layers are skipped with the message that they already exist on our host machine.
-Container images are made up of layers.
-Layers can be shared between images.
-The reason why a layer was skipped is that I already have downloaded another image (`nginx`) on the host machine which is also based on Debian.
-Docker detected that the images share the same layer and it did not download it twice.
-Layers are used to save space and to speed up the build and pulls/pushes.
+Also, if we take another look at the output of the `docker pull` command, we can observe that a bunch of layers was downloaded.
+Some layers are skipped with the message that they already exist on the host machine.
+Container images are made up of layers, that can be shared between images.
+The reason why a layer is skipped during a pull is that was already downloaded during a pull for another image or a previous version of the same image.
+Docker detects that more than one image has the same layer and it does not retrieve it twice.
+Layers are used to save space and to speed up the builds and pulls/pushes.

 Layers are created when images are built.
-Usually, we build images using other base images.
-For example, we use `httpd` and copy our website on it, adding another layer on top of the base image.
+Usually, we rely on other base images when building our image.
+As an example, we use the `httpd` base image, on top of which we add our website, essentially creating another layer.
 Base images also should come from somewhere, usually, they are built from a minimal Linux filesystem.
-As another example, the Alpine Linux resources downloaded and used for `chroot`, could be used as the base for a container image.
+The Alpine Linux resources downloaded and used for `chroot`, could be used as the base for a container image.

 There are several ways to build images, the most popular would be the Docker approach with the usage of `Dockerfiles`.
 A minimal Dockerfile for using `httpd` as the base image would look like this: